BillJr99/Ursinus-CS474/_pages/ProgrammingAssignments/asmt-autogenai.md

       beginning: Basic understanding of ethical considerations, but lacks depth and practical insights.
       progressing: Good reflection on ethical considerations, showing understanding of implications and responsibilities.
       proficient: In-depth reflection on ethical considerations, demonstrating a comprehensive and responsible approach to automated systems.
     - weight: 20
-      description: Understanding and Application of AutoGen Framework
-      preemerging: Limited or no understanding of the AutoGen framework's capabilities and functionalities.
-      beginning: Basic understanding of AutoGen's role in AI agent creation but struggles with practical application.
-      progressing: Good grasp of AutoGen functionalities and can apply them in creating simple AI agents.
-      proficient: Demonstrates in-depth understanding and adept application of AutoGen in creating complex AI agents.
-    - weight: 15
-      description: Installation and Utilization of AutoGen Studio
-      preemerging: Unable to install or navigate through AutoGen Studio.
-      beginning: Successfully installs AutoGen Studio but faces challenges in navigation and utilization.
-      progressing: Comfortably installs and navigates AutoGen Studio, using basic features effectively.
-      proficient: Exhibits expertise in installing, navigating, and fully utilizing all features of AutoGen Studio.
-    - weight: 20
       description: Creation and Customization of Agents and Skills
       preemerging: Shows minimal understanding and ability in creating or customizing agents and skills.